 Students are expected to have employment or a student placement in an operating room or anaesthetic and recovery environment.
 This unit uses group work and late enrolment may affect your ability to participate actively.

-This unit focuses on exploring the theoretical components of perioperative nursing.
-The content of this unit will include principles of surgical asepsis, anaesthesia, perioperative nursing roles; and the social, ethical and legal issues relating to perioperative nursing.
-Applied anatomy, pathophysiology and surgical techniques for endoscopic and general surgery are also explored.
+This unit explores the principles of perioperative nursing.
+The content of this unit will include ethical and legal issues related to perioperative nursing, professional issues, infection control, and operating suite planning.
+Applied anatomy, pathophysiology and surgical techniques for general surgery are also included.